L-gulonolactone oxidase: Animal models

 Studies of human diseases have benefited from the availability of small laboratory animal models.
 However, the tissues of animal models with a GULO gene generally have high levels of ascorbic acid and so are often only slightly influenced by exogenous vitamin C. This is a major handicap for studies involving the endogenous redox systems of primates and other animals that lack this gene.

 Guinea pigs are a popular human model.
 They lost the ability to make GULO 20 million years ago.

 In 1999, Maeda et al. genetically engineered mice with inactivated GULO gene.
 The mutant mice, like humans, entirely depend on dietary vitamin C, and they show changes indicating that the integrity of their vasculature is compromised.
 GULO–/– mice have been used as a human model in multiple subsequent studies.

 There have been successful attempts to activate lost enzymatic function in different animal species.
 Various GULO mutants were also identified.

 Plant models

 In plants, the importance of vitamin C in regulating whole plant morphology, cell structure, and plant development has been clearly established via characterization of low vitamin C mutants of Arabidopsis thaliana, potato, tobacco, tomato, and rice.
 Elevating vitamin C content by overexpressing inositol oxygenase and gulono-1,4-lactone oxidase in A. thaliana leads to enhanced biomass and tolerance to abiotic stresses.

+L-gulonolactone oxidase in rats

+L-gulonolactone oxidase (GULO) is an enzyme that helps catalyze the production of ascorbic acid aka vitamin C. Mammals such as humans and guinea pigs do not express this gene due to multiple mutations in a specific exon.
+These mutations correlate to nucleotide substitution.
+Rats are a species that do express L-gulonolactone oxidase with a specific gene transcript.
+The protein coding region of the gene 645 base-pairs long, with eight exons and seven introns.
+The amino acid sequence of this protein has suggested that rat L-Gulonolactone oxidase is located in the membrane portion of the endoplasmic reticulum due to its multiple B-sheet structure which contains hydrophobic areas.
+It has been determined that rat GULO has a prosthetic domain in the N-terminus, flavian adenine dinucleotide.
+The only substrates that can make this rat enzyme function are L-GalL and L-GulL.